datastax/dsbulk/manual/settings.md

 The directory where all log files will be stored.

-Note that this must be a path pointing to a writable directory.
+Note that this must be a path pointing to a writable directory; this directory will be created if it does not exist.
 URLs are not accepted here (not even `file:/` URLs).

 Log files for a specific run, or execution, will be located in a sub-directory inside the directory specified here.
 Each execution generates a sub-directory identified by an "execution ID".
 See `engine.executionId` for more information about execution IDs.